Themenbild Services der RTR

 • Codes of practice for operators initiated by the AI Office are to be published at least 3 months before the relevant provisions come into force.
 This results in the following dates for the respective risk categories:

-• 9 months after the AI Act comes into force for GPAI systems (mandatory);
+• 9 months after the AI Act comes into force (as of 2.5.2025) for GPAI systems (mandatory);